-In June 2018, GASB issued SGAS No. 89, "Accounting for Interest Cost Incurred before the End of a

-Construction Period" (GASB No. 89).
+In June 2018, GASB issued SGAS No. 89, "Accounting for Interest Cost Incurred before the End of a Construction Period" (GASB No. 89).
 The objectives of this Statement are (1) to enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period and (2) to simplify accounting for interest cost incurred before the end of a construction period.
 GASB No. 89 establishes accounting requirements for interest cost incurred before the end of a construction period.
-This Statement requires that interest cost incurred before the end of a construction period.
-This Statement requires that interest cost incurred before the end of a construction period as an expense in the period in which the cost is incurred for financial statements.
-As a result, interest cost incurred before the end of a construction period in a business-type activity.
+This Statement requires that interest cost incurred before the end of a construction period in which the cost is incurred for financial statements.
+As a result, interest cost incurred before the end of a construction period will not be included in the historical cost of a capital asset reported in a business-type activity.
 The GASB has allowed that provided the criteria for regulated operations are met and the entity has elected regulatory accounting, qualifying interest cost may be capitalized as a regulatory asset.
 This statement is effective for SMUD in 2020.
 SMUD has assessed the financial statement impact of adopting the new statement and its impact is not material.
 SMUD will discontinue capitalizing interest costs in 2020 when GASB 89 is implemented.

 In August 2018, GASB issued SGAS No. 90, "Majority Equity Interests" (GASB No. 90).
 The objectives of this Statement are to improve the consistency and comparability of reporting a government's majority equity interest in a legally separate organization and to improve the relevance of financial statement information for certain component units.
 GASB No. 90 defines a majority equity interest and specifies that a majority equity interest in a legally separate organization should be reported as an investment if a government's holding of the equity interest meets the definition of an investment.
 A majority equity interest that meets the definition of an investment should be measured using the equity method.
-For all other holdings of a majority equity interest, a government should report the legally separate organization as a component unit.
+For all other holdings of a majority equity interest and specifies the legally separate organization as a component unit.
 The government should report an asset related to the majority equity interest using the equity method.
 This statement is effective for SMUD in 2019.
 SMUD is currently assessing the financial statement impact of adopting this statement, but does not expect it to be material.